 Core changes are behind the curtains, but it is going to affect the local search results, and some local business is surely going to notice the increase or decrease in their website referrals and leads.
 Further, Google affirms that this new algorithm is going to improve their distance and location ranking parameters.

-UIPL would like to hear from the small businesses on how this algorithmic change has hit their business.
+UIPL would like to hear from the small businesses and startups on how this algorithmic change has hit their business.
 Share your thoughts with us.

 Image Credit: Search Engine Land